thibaultlaurens/tech-notes/books/02-site-reliability-engineering.md

 Metric aggregation:

-- Use distributions over averages in most cases (ex: to avoid hiding tail latencies).
+- Use **distributions over averages** in most cases (ex: to avoid hiding tail latencies).
-- User studies show that people usually prefer slower average with better tail latency.
+- User studies show that people usually prefer **slower average with better tail latency**.
 - Standardize on common definitions: aggregation intervals, regions, measurements frequency, how data is acquired etc.

 ### Objectives in Practice

 Defining Objectives:

+- Specify multiple SLO targets:
+  - 90% of _GET RPC_ calls will complete in < 1ms
+  - 99% of _GET RPC_ calls will complete in < 10ms
+  - 99.9% of _GET RPC_ calls will complete in < 100ms
+- Define separate objective for different workload:
+  - 95% of clients A (A care avout bulk processing) _SET RPC_ calls will complete in < 1s
+  - 99% of clients B (B cares about latency) _SET RPC_ calls with payload < 1kb will complete in < 10ms

 Choosing targets: